colelawrence/decipad/libs/docsync/README.md

-# runtime
+# docsync

-Client interface to the runtime.
+Client interface to the doc synchronization.

 The user of the runtime should be able to:

-- Identify the user
-- Organising: manage workspaces, folders, most recent pads
 - Syncing:
   - Receiving remote changes
   - Sending local changes